itsthedevman/spec_forge/README.md

 - **Factory Integration**: Seamless integration with FactoryBot for test data generation

 Roadmap:
+- Negated matchers
-- OpenAPI document generation from your test specifications
+- OpenAPI generation from your tests
 - Support for XML/HTML response handling
-- Support for running a single spec
+- Support for running individual specs
-- Negated matchers

 ## Compatibility